 While walking (and sweating) down the Strip in the heat, you quickly realize that you’re getting dehydrated.
 You’re thirsty, have dry mouth, or you’re starting to feel tired or dizzy.
 Prevent a medical emergency and make sure you always have a water bottle or bottled water on hand.

 I refill my water bottle at the soda fountain dispensers at any fast food place.
 If quality is a concern, stick to filtered bottle water.

-Felt shy wearing that short, sparkly dress in the last company party?
-Can’t seem to find a place to wear that retro-with-a-modern-fit light blue two-piece suit from TOPSHOP?
-Fear not–you can finally wear that special outfit when you’re here in Las Vegas!
+Felt shy wearing that short, sparkly dress or that three-piece suit at the last company party?
+You can finally wear all your extra outfits when you’re here in Las Vegas!

 Most lounges and clubs have dress codes (collared shirt, dress pants, no sandals or sneakers).
 It’s always best to confirm with the venue before you get there.
 Some venues are more strict than others, so why not dress up?
 This way, you won’t get turned away for being under-dressed and avoid the walk of shame back to your hotel to change (while your friends are already having fun).

 If you forget to pack dress shoes or a nice dress, you can always buy them here.
 It’s more fun to shop on the Strip, anyway!

 Contrary to popular belief, it isn’t always hot in Vegas.